Proyecto-XCS-21-22/xcs-environment-project/README.md

     git push

 ### Get updates from the exercises remote
 When the exercise details are updated or fixed, they will be available as new commits in the `exercises/master` branch.
 In order to get its updates and to merge them with our solution branch, we have to run (please note: remember to add the `exercises` remote as we did few steps ago).

-**Note:** You should commit your work in progress before doing this.
+*Note*: you should commit your work in progress before doing this.

     # update all remote branches to see changes to pull
     git fetch --all

     # change to branch master
     git checkout master

     # get changes from the exercises/master
     git pull exercises master

     # return to the branch solution
     git checkout solution

     # merge your solution branch with the changes from master.
 If there is a
     # conflict, both you and the teacher have made changes in the same files.
     # You have to resolve the conflict